 Licensing Act, 2003 - Transfer of Premises Licence - Oath Lounge, 211-213 Lord Street, Southport PR8 1PF

 Report of the Assistant Director of Place (Highways and Public Protection)

-The Sub-Committee considered the report of the Head of Highways and Public Protection regarding an application by Mr Darren Boyd-Preece for the Variation of a Premises Licence in respect of the above premises.
+The Sub-Committee considered the report of the Assistant Director of Place (Highways and Public Protection) regarding an application by Oath Capital Limited for the transfer of a Premises Licence in respect of the above premises.

-A letter of objection to the application had been received from members of the public and this necessitated a hearing for which the Sub-Committee had been convened.
-None of the objectors were present at the meeting.
+An objection had been received from Merseyside Police and this necessitated a hearing for which the Sub-Committee had been convened.

-The Sub-Committee heard representations from Mr Darren Boyd-Preece, Applicant and Designated Premises Supervisor, in support of the application.
+The Sub-Committee heard representations from Owen Simmons, a director of the Applicant company, in support of the application.

-At the end of his representations, Mr Darren Boyd-Preece confirmed that he was satisfied that he had said all he wished to say.
+At the end of their representations, Mr Simmons, and Merseyside Police, confirmed that they were satisfied they had said all they wished to say.